Balancing Creativity and Automation: Human-AI Collaboration in Software Design

 Implementing Effective Feedback Loops

-To make HITL work at scale, systems must be designed to:
+To make HITL work at scale, systems must:

-• Allow humans to approve, reject, or edit AI suggestions
+• Allow humans to approve, reject, or edit AI outputs

 Strategic Considerations for Adopting Human-AI Collaboration